 Some people, clearly, are ideologically motivated to share this kind of propaganda.
 For example, witness this true believer who converted the text into a YouTube video:

-The town of Veles, Macedonia, in particular, is known to be a hotbed of young pro-Trump fake news producers, according to a 15 February 2017 feature in Wired, many of whom have become extraordinarily wealthy grinding out propaganda for U.S. consumption:
+The town of Veles, Macedonia, in particular, was known to be a hotbed of young pro-Trump fake news producers, according to a 15 February 2017 feature in Wired, many of whom have become extraordinarily wealthy grinding out propaganda for U.S. consumption:

 In the final weeks of the U.S. presidential election, Veles attained a weird infamy in the most powerful nation on earth; stories in The Guardian and on BuzzFeed revealed that the Macedonian town of 55,000 was the registered home of at least 100 pro-Trump websites, many of them filled with sensationalist, utterly fake news.
 (The imminent criminal indictment of Hillary Clinton was a popular theme; another was the pope’s approval of Trump.)
 The sites’ ample traffic was rewarded handsomely by automated advertising engines, like Google’s AdSense.
 An article in The New Yorker described how President Barack Obama himself spent a day in the final week of the campaign talking “almost obsessively” about Veles and its “digital gold rush.”

 Within Veles itself, the young entrepreneurs behind these websites became subjects of tantalizing intrigue.
 Between August and November, Boris [the pseudonym of one of such entrepreneur] earned nearly $16,000 off his two pro-Trump websites.
 The average monthly salary in Macedonia is $371.